8 Best FREE Things to Do in London in 2025

 People: Karl Marx, Charles Dickens’ family, Douglas Adams (author of Hitchhikers Guide to the Galaxy), George Michael (singer from Wham band), Mary Ann Evans alias George Eliot (famous Victorian writer) and many more.

-Well there you go, 10 free or cheap things to do in London!
+There was 8 of the best free things to do in London, plus 2 bonus cheap activities!
 I hope this is enough to keep you busy at least for a few days.

 Pin this!